jronallo/microdata_schemaorg_example/source/code4lib.html.md

       </div>
     </div>

-All told there are five Microdata items (ItemPage, Photograph, LandmarksOrHistoricalBuildings, PostalAddress, GeoCoordinates) on the page.
+All told there are five Microdata items  on the page (ItemPage, Photograph, LandmarksOrHistoricalBuildings, PostalAddress, GeoCoordinates).
 In part, this snippet now basically says something like this in English:

 > This page is an ItemPage about a Photograph.
 The Photograph is about a